 Eluna is a public, 501(c)(3) non-profit organization with a mission to provide comfort, hope, and healing to families affected by loss and addiction.

 The whole website is chock-full of grief support options for widows of all age ranges and issues.
 I am amazed at the breadth and depth of information available.

 But the most valuable thing I found was the National Bereavement Resource Guide that compiles grief organizations by state and local resources.

 Just click on your region/state and view a PDF of available grief organizations and grief camps right in your area.

-What’s more, the whole website is a plethora of information for widows.
+What’s more, the entire website is a plethora of information for widows.
 So don’t just stop at the grief support options.
-Check out all of the widow resources and ways to get involved.
+Check out all the widow resources and ways to get involved.

 However, if you can’t find a regional grief support option, considering starting a chapter yourself!